Papal States under Pope Pius IX: Justice

 The justice system of the Papal States was subject to numerous accusations at the time, not unlike the justice systems in the rest of Italy.
 There was a general lack of legal books and standards, and accusations of partiality of the judges.
 Throughout Italy but also in the Papal States, mafia-type criminal bands threatened commerce and travellers in several regions, engaging in robbery and murder at will.
 This problem, immortalized by Alessandro Manzoni's The Betrothed, and vividly described by the English Cardinal Nicholas Wiseman, existed long before Pius IX.
 In 1854 a reform was issued, intended to clarify jurisdiction.
 In 1859, Pius ordered the creation of a unified criminal code.
-He also ordered a reform of papal prisons and penal houses.
-The Police was put under the Secretary of State, and given more authority and power.
+He also ordered a reform of Papal prisons and penal houses.
+The police was put under the Secretary of State, and given more authority and power.
 This contributed to a significant reduction of crime but also to accusations of partiality.

 Military

-A unique position was granted to the papal army, consisting almost exclusively of foreigners, since the Roman Black Nobility was not willing to serve and the population resisted military service as well, despite a decent salary structure and the potential for promotion.
-A main, but not the only, element of the papal army was the Swiss Guard.
+A unique position was granted to the Papal army, consisting almost exclusively of foreigners, since the Roman Black Nobility was not willing to serve and the population resisted military service as well, despite a decent salary structure and the potential for promotion.
+A main, but not the only, element of the Papal army was the Swiss Guard, there was also the Noble Guard, in which Pius IX had himself served as a young man.
 The number of papal soldiers amounted to 15.000 in 1859.
 The numerous nationalities presented linguistic problems, and their armament was not high on the priority list of Pius IX.
+Nonetheless in 1850 he ordered the creation of the Palatine Guard and in 1861 the Papal Zouaves, consisting of foreign Catholic volunteers in Papal service.

 During much of his pontificate, the military security was guaranteed by either Austria or France.
 However, the Austrian and French troops did not always behave like model Christians, creating resentments in the local population and furthering the nationalistic tendencies towards a unified Italy, free of any foreigners.